Netflix/falcor/documentation/model.md

 3. In response to user navigation (ex. scrolling through a list), views may need to repeatedly access small quantities of fine-grained data in rapid succession.
 [Data Sources](http://netflix.github.io/falcor/documentation/datasources.html) typically access the network, therefore fine-grained requests are often inefficient because of the overhead required to issue a request.
 4. Navigating information hierarchically rather than retrieving information using id's can lead to inefficent back-end requests.

-For these reasons views retrieve their data from Model objects, which act as intermediaries between the view and the [Data Source](http://netflix.github.io/falcor/documentation/datasources.html).
+For these reasons, views retrieve their data from Model objects, which act as intermediaries between the view and the [Data Source](http://netflix.github.io/falcor/documentation/datasources.html).
 Models abstract over [Data Sources](http://netflix.github.io/falcor/documentation/datasources.html) and provide several important services:

 * Models convert [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) information retrieved from the [Data Source](http://netflix.github.io/falcor/documentation/datasources.html) into JSON.
 * Models reduce latency by caching data previously retrieved from the [Data Source](http://netflix.github.io/falcor/documentation/datasources.html) in an in-memory cache.